whatisinternet/svg_to_react_coffee/README.md

 # SVG to React Coffee

-Converts SVG images into valid(ish) React SVG components that can be easily embeded into react render functions.
+Converts SVG images into valid React SVG components that can be easily embeded into react render functions.

 -----